-Our Term Loan Facility and our Asia ABL are subject to interest at a floating rate of LIBOR plus a margin, and as a result, we have exposure to interest rate risk.
-Certain central banks, such as the U.S. Federal Reserve, effected multiple interest rate increases in 2022 and have signaled that further rate increases are likely to be implemented in 2023.
+Our Term Loan Facility and our Asia ABL are subject to interest at a floating rate of Term SOFR plus a margin, and as a result, we have exposure to interest rate risk.
+Certain central banks, such as the U.S. Federal Reserve, effected multiple interest rate increases in 2022 and 2023.
 Increases in interest rates increase our cost of borrowing and/or potentially make it more difficult to refinance our existing indebtedness, if necessary.
-We have attempted to mitigate this risk by entering into a four-year pay-fixed, receive floating (1-month CME Term Secured Overnight Financing Rate (SOFR)), interest rate swap arrangement in March 2023 with such swap having a notional amount of \$250.0 million for the period beginning April 1, 2023 and ending on April 1, 2027.
-Under the terms of the interest rate swap, we pay a fixed rate of 3.49% against the first interest payments of a portion of our LIBOR-based debt and receive floating 1-month CME Term SOFR during the swap period.
+We have attempted to mitigate this risk by entering into a four-year pay-fixed, receive floating (1-month CME Term SOFR), interest rate swap arrangement in March 2023 with such swap having a notional amount of \$250.0 million for the period beginning April 1, 2023 and ending on April 1, 2027.
+Under the terms of the interest rate swap, we pay a fixed rate of 3.49% against the first interest payments of a portion of our Term SOFR-based debt and receive floating 1-month CME Term SOFR during the swap period.
 Although we have taken measures to mitigate our risk to interest rate increases, our swap instruments may not be wholly effective in mitigating this risk or otherwise provide an effective hedge against all interest rate volatility.
 See Quantitative and Qualitative Disclosures About Market Risk and Interest Rate Risks appearing in Part 1, Item 3 of this Quarterly Report on Form 10-Q for further information.